 Help Prepare For And Clean Up After Meals

 Last but certainly not least, a 4-year-old child should be able to help with meal time.
 You can have them set the table before meals or load the dishwasher afterward.
 This will give them a sense of responsibility and also allow them to feel more involved in household tasks and age-appropriate chores.
+You may even add a visual schedule for clean up time to guide them.

 Self-care skills are an important part of a child’s growth and development.